processing/p5.js-website/technical_overview.md

 ### Setup

-First, make sure you have [node and npm installed on your machine](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
+1. Make sure you have [node and npm installed on your machine](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).

-Then, all you have to run is:
+2. Clone this repo by typing git clone https://github.com/processing/p5.js-website/ in your terminal.
+(You can also use [GitHub Desktop](https://desktop.github.com/)).
+3. Then install the project's dependencies with:

 ```shellsession
 npm install